Main view of the Nextas Pneumatic Zero-Point Plate on a machine base.

 Can this plate be used in an environment with heavy coolant and chips?

-Yes, absolutely.
+Yes, it is.
 The system is fully sealed with O-rings and gaskets to prevent coolant, chips, and fine dust from entering the internal mechanism.
-The integrated air-blast self-cleaning function also actively ejects any debris from the critical locating cones before every clamp cycle, ensuring reliable operation.
+The integrated air-blast self-cleaning function also actively ejects any debris from the critical locating cones before every clamp cycle for reliable operation.

 This refers to the standard distance (52mm or 96mm) between the centers of the clamping modules.
 By adhering to this industry standard, our plates are compatible with a vast ecosystem of third-party workholding devices (vises, tombstones, fixtures) that also use this standard.
 It gives you maximum flexibility to mix and match components.